 - Bathroom bag – for camping we kept a small bag with the bare essentials like toothbrushes and toothpaste, plus we used large biodegradable wet wipes for when we didn’t have a shower available (or didn’t feel like a cold shower).
 We had a larger bag full of regular bathroom stuff (shampoo, soap, etc) for when we had a shower readily available.

 - An absorbent chamois would have been great to mop up the rain in the living room of the tent the morning after it rained.

 - We have a USB solar charger which we usually keep in our ditch bag.

-- Small hammer to make it easier to get the stakes in the ground.
+- A small hammer to make it easier to get the stakes in the ground.

 - A Sharpie to label our food for when we stayed at a site with a kitchen facility.

-We have a prepaid monthly Vodaphone plan for my iphone, with minimal voice, texting and data.
-Our real inerneting was done using a Vodaphone rural router.
+We have a prepaid monthly Vodaphone plan for my iPhone, with minimal voice, texting and data.
+Our real internet usage was done using a Vodaphone rural router.
 We were able to plug this puppy into our car and have wifi almost everywhere we went.
 At $75 a month for 60GB, that’s a pretty sweet deal and we got to soak up a TON of the web while we are in a more developed country.